 Construction Activity

-Provided below are the building permits and valuations for the City of Berkeley for calendar years 2014 through 2018.
+Provided below are the building permits and valuations for the City of Berkeley for calendar years 2015 through 2019.
+Annual figures are not yet available for calendar year 2020.

 CITY OF BERKELEY Total Building Permit Valuations (Valuations in Thousands)